 1. Zoom test

-This is the fastest way to *check whether your PDF is vector or raster.
+This is the fastest method.
 Zoom in to 400–800 percent.
 If lines and text stay crisp and sharp, they’re being drawn as vector paths.
 If they become blocky and pixelated, that content is stored as a raster image instead.

 2. Text selection